SmithsonianWorkshops/2020_4_20_STRI_genomics/day3-genome_assembly_part2/Bonus.md

 ### What is Wtdbg?

 Wtdbg2 is a sequence assembler for long noisy reads produced by either PacBio or Oxford Nanopore Technologies.
 This program cuts reads into 1024bp segments, merges similar segments into a vertex and connects vertices based on the segment adjacency on reads.
 These sequence of steps procudes a graph that the authors called fuzzy Bruijn graph (FBG), which is similar to the Bruijn graph but allows mismatches and keeps read paths when collapsing k-mers .
-The program uses to steps.
+The program uses two steps.
 The first step is the assembler and the second step is the consenser.[(see Wtdbg2)](https://github.com/ruanjue/wtdbg2).

 * You can run Wtdb2 in two ways:
 1 by running a perl script that calls the two main commands (see Wtdbg2 github) or